 - Make sure you print out your confirmation receipt for Virunga before you go.
-You’ll be asked to show either that or your permits at every trek you do and all accommodation you stay at.
+You’ll be asked to show either it at every trek you do and all accommodation you stay at.

-- You won’t be let into the country unless you have a yellow fever vaccine card that proves you’ve had the vaccine.
+- You won’t be let into the country unless you have a yellow fever vaccine card that proves you’ve had the vaccine (or that you’re exempt if you’re over 65).
 Make sure you don’t lose this or you’ll be turned away at the border!

 - I highly recommend picking up a local SIM card in Rwanda and adding credit for international phone calls.
-I went with MTN, and paid just under $15 for the SIM card, 7GB of data (you can sometimes connect to Rwandan towers in the DRC), and credit for five international phone calls.
-If anything goes awry on your trip, you’ll want to be able to contact someone at Virunga, so being able to make phone calls within the DRC is a necessity.
+I went with MTN, and paid just under $15 for the SIM card, which gave me 7GB of data (you can sometimes connect to Rwandan towers in the DRC), and credit for five international phone calls.
+If anything goes awry on your trip, you’ll want to be able to contact someone at Virunga, so being able to make phone calls within the DRC could be important.